TysonWorks/cdk-examples/dynamo-streams-lambda/README.md

 ## DynamoDB Streams with Lambda
-This example will deploy a Lambda function written in Python and DynamoDB table.
+This example will deploy a Lambda function written in Python and a DynamoDB table.
 Lambda function will get invoked by the changes to DynamoDB table using DynamoDB streams.